5/14/2025

 Jason McCarthy

 Hey, guys.
 Thanks for taking the questions.
 Looks like you're making significant progress.
-In terms of speed of enrollment, understand enrollment is much further along than the 15 patient update that we saw.
-Do you expect enrollment to continue at its current pace?
-What is that pace?
-And as we head into summer, do you expect enrollment potentially to slow a little bit with people taking holiday?
+In terms of speed of enrollment, I understand enrollment is much further along than the 15 patient update that we saw.
+Do you expect enrollment to continue at its current pace, kind of what is that pace?
+And as we head into summer, do you expect enrollment potentially to slow a little bit with people kind of taking holiday?

 speaker